martinjameswhite/directsht/notebooks/README.md

 These were designed to allow the simple use of NERSC compute nodes for larger jobs, rather than running them on a shared Jupyter server.

-making_maps.ipynb generates spherical harmonic coefficients for a set of delta functions and then uses Healpy maps to visualize the maps generated from these coefficients.
+`making_maps.ipynb` generates spherical harmonic coefficients for a set of delta functions and then uses Healpy maps to visualize the maps generated from these coefficients.
 It illustrates the ringing from a truncated SHT, and shows that our coefficients are returned in a format compatible with Healpy's conventions for manipulating maps and SHT coefficients.

+`making_mocks.ipynb` gives an example of how to make a set of points whose clustering can be analyzed.
+This uses a crude version of a lognormal mock method, code for which is distributed with the repo.
+We use these mocks primarily as an example dataset to analyze to show how different approaches compare and how well they agree.

-mode_coupling_mat.ipynb demonstrates that the "helper code" we provide to compute the mode-coupling matrix and the window matrix for the pseudo-spectrum method works as advertized.
+`mode_coupling_mat.ipynb` demonstrates that the "helper code" we provide to compute the mode-coupling matrix and the window matrix for the pseudo-spectrum method works as advertized.